Horowitz-Manski-Lee Bounds with Multilayered Sample Selection: Analytical Framework

 We now introduce two pivotal parameters, the Local Controlled Direct Effect (LCDE) and the Local Controlled Indirect Effect (LCIE):

 and

-The individual CDEs may vary across individuals, i.e. $Y_{0,d}(\omega)-Y_{0, d'}(\omega) \neq Y_{0,d}(\omega')-Y_{0, d'}(\omega')$ for $\omega \neq \omega'$.
+The individual CDEs may vary between individuals, i.e. $Y_{0,d}(\omega)-Y_{0, d'}(\omega) \neq Y_{0,d}(\omega')-Y_{0, d'}(\omega')$ for $\omega \neq \omega'$.
 By considering the LCDE, we allow for heterogeneity of the CDE across response types.
-In certain instances, a specific LCDE would be more policy relevant than the CDE itself.
-Both the LCDE and CDE exhibit their own policy relevance, akin to the extensive debate in the instrumental variable (IV) literature regarding the empirical relevance between the average treatment effect (ATE) versus Local ATE (LATE).
+Note that in certain instances, a specific LCDE may be more policy-relevant than the CDE itself.
+Both the LCDE and CDE exhibit their own policy relevance, akin to the extensive debate in the instrumental variable (IV) literature regarding the empirical relevance between the average treatment effect (ATE) and local ATE (LATE).
 This analogy extends to the LCIE.